1. Initial Enquiry and Site Visit

 The next step is to put your ideas onto paper and have them professionally drawn.
 Pro-Jax can arrange a meeting with a designer to capture an initial idea and create scaled drawings of the floor plan.
 These plans are altered and changed according to changes made by you to achieve the desired outcome.
 The designer’s position is to make recommendations for utilising space, optimising functionality and recommending construction methods to best suit the outcome and budget.

 Once you are satisfied with the layout the draftsman will prepare working drawings and in most cases an estimation of cost can be prepared subject to soil testing and engineering.
 Usually there are limited changes based on these factors as most designers and architects work with the same engineering tables.
 There are cases where soil tests may change footing sizes.

 3. Soil Tests, Engineering and Building Approval and Certification

 Often the property owner will request changes throughout construction.
-Nixon Build supports these changes as they often enhance the design or optimise an opportunity.
+Pro-Jax supports these changes as they often enhance the design or optimise an opportunity.
 However they would be priced and authorised by the owner before proceeding.
 It is important to have variation contingencies when considering a building project.